grammyjs/website/site/docs/id/plugins/conversations.md

 In regular [middleware](../guide/middleware), plugins get to run some code on the current context object, then call `next` to wait for downstream middleware, and then they get to run some code again.

-Conversations are not middleware, and plugins will work slightly differently in this context.
+Conversations are not middleware, and plugins cannot interact with conversations in the same way as with middleware.
-When a [context object is created](#conversational-context-objects) by the conversation, it will be passed through the array of plugins.
+When a [context object is created](#conversational-context-objects) by the conversation, it will be passed to the plugins which can process it normally.
-Each plugin gets access to the context object, then `next` resolves immediately, and the plugins can run some more code.
+To the plugins, it will look like only the plugins are installed and no downstream handlers exist.
-Only after this, the context object is made available to the conversation.
+After all plugins are done, the context object is made available to the conversation.

 As a result, any cleanup work done by plugins is performed before the conversation builder function runs.
 All plugins except sessions work well with this.